gin-gonic/website/README.md

 # Gin website

 Welcome!
-This repository houses all of the assets required to build the Gin website and documentation.
-We're very pleased that you want to contribute!
-The website are hosted at https://gin-gonic.com.
+This repository houses all the assets required to build the Gin website and documentation.
+We're pleased that you want to contribute!
+The website is hosted at https://gin-gonic.com.

 We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure.
 Thanks!